 These types of clothes will allow you to adjust or move the clothing upwards so that the specialist can access the area around your belly and abdomen.

-We mentioned above that it’s a good idea to wear comfortable, loose-fitting clothing on your top half, such as a shirt, t-shirt, blouse or sweatshirt.
+I mentioned above that it’s a good idea to wear comfortable, loose-fitting clothing on your top half, such as a shirt, t-shirt, blouse or sweatshirt.

 These types of clothes should result in you wearing a 2-piece outfit, which is ideal for an ultrasound because it gives the healthcare worker access to your tummy without you having to take off any clothes on your lower half.